AntirWiki/Antir/content/Taluvhas/Taluvhas.md

 # Locations
 [[Manaius]], the arid steppe to the northeast, populated by the nomadic Manaiuud and their famed horses.

-%%
 # Government
-The entire continent is ruled by the [[Autumn King]].
+Though home to several countries, the entire continent is ruled by the court of the [[Autumn King]].

 Each country is overseen by an imperial governor, all of whom are archfae of the Autumn Court.
 Some of these fae have a nature suited to their post, while others are very ill-fitted to their role.

+Countries are largely left to self-govern, except for those with a particularly capricious governor.
+All must pay taxes to the Autumn Court, and provide troops to the King's army as it recovers from the losses taken during the conquest of the continent.

 # Environment
-Near-permanent autumn because of the King - every other season happening over the course of the three weeks surrounding spring equinox
+The entire continent is trapped in a near-permanent autumn, thanks to the Autumn King's rule.
+The other three seasons each last ten days, making the month of the Spring Equinox incredibly chaotic.

+The ecosystems of Taluvhas have been ravaged by this change, leading to mass extinctions, rapidly changing landscapes, and famine.

+%%
 Bug people

-Anadi rebels?
+Anadi rebels led by a spider fae (the once-heir of the former Autumn King)

 ![[ceremonial fungal mask.jpeg|300]]